ffAudio/VideoExamples/README.md

 open Builds/MacOS/VideoEditor.xcodeproj
 ```

-The eaasiest way to get the needed FFmpeg is to install it using https://brew.sh
+The easiest way to get the needed FFmpeg is to install it using https://brew.sh

 ```
 brew install ffmpeg